 An invisible and powerful association acting harmfully or criminally.

-A conspiracy theory purports to explain conspirational processes, decisions, or effects on a larger social scale in an evidence-based way.
+A conspiracy theory purports to explain conspirational processes, decisions, or effects on a larger social scale in an evidence-based style.

 Thus, it is concerned with broader social impact.
 However, since these are not valid theories, the term narrative may be more appropriate.
 At the core of the narrative is a belief in the harmful intentions of the conspirators*.
 The fictionary content of conspiracy thinking is expressed in the word conspiracy fantasy.
 It is not the same as pure speculative thinking, which can be seen as calculating with different unknown variables.
 Where there is a lack of transparency or critical publicity, for example in undemocratic societies or in exceptional circumstances where everyday routines are disrupted, speculation is, after all, often the only way to form a picture of causes and effects, actions and their effects that are visible to us.
 Reality is not always built on data, but a mixture of visible facts and invisible probabilities.